ga4gh/data-security/AAI/AAIConnectProfile.md

 -   The interfaces between an Identity Broker and any Claim Signatories and/or Claim Repositories is beyond the scope of this version of the GA4GH AAI specification.
 It may be proprietary.

+Use Cases illistrated (related data flow arrows are color-coded by user color and labelled by the user -- A, B, C -- that made the original application request):

+-   `User A`: `Relying Party 1` is an application that uses claims directly from brokers, then acts as a Claim Clearinghouse by checking to see if the user's claims meet some policy requirements for `User A`'s request, and then takes some action that requires specific authorization (e.g. allowing application data to be returned as the response).

+-   `User B`: `Claim Clearinghouse 1` can exchange a GA4GH claims access token for a native cloud access token to directly access data on the cloud.
+After GA4GH claims are matched to access policies on `Hosted Dataset 1`, the clearinghouse updates ACLs on the cloud data storage and returns a cloud-specific access token (and refresh token) for the user to make requests directly from the cloud data storage API.

+-   `User C`: `Claim Clearinghouse 2` and `Relying Party 3` work together to perform a CRUD operation on a dataset, however the GA4GH Claims come via `Claim Clearinghouse 1` and the GA4GH access token is allocated by `Relying Party 3`.
+The GA4GH access token has an "azp" and "aud" referring to `Claim Clearinghouse 2` (in addition to having an "aud" of `Relying Party 3`) such that `Claim Clearinghouse 2` will accept the token.

 ### Profile Requirements